 Sir Anthony Mildmay – Apethorpe – East Northamptonshire

-Born in Moulsham, in Essex in April 1550, he was the Son of Sir Walter Mildmay, himself Chancellor of the Exchequer to Queen Elizabeth I, and mother Mary Walsingham, sister of Sir Francis Walsingham, also of the court of Elizabeth I.
+Born in Moulsham, Essex in April 1550, he was the Son of Sir Walter Mildmay, himself Chancellor of the Exchequer to Queen Elizabeth I, and mother Mary Walsingham, sister of Sir Francis Walsingham, also of the court of Elizabeth I.

-In 1567 he married Grace Sherington, daughter of Sir Henry Sherington, and with whom he had one child his daughter Mary Mildmay.
+In 1567 he married Grace Sherington, daughter of Sir Henry Sherington, and with whom he had one child, his daughter Mary Mildmay.

 Sir Anthony was MP for Newton in Lancashire in 1571, then for Wiltshire in 1584 to 1586.
 He further served as the Sheriff of Northamptonshire from 1580 and then again in 1590.
 He was knighted in 1596 and then appointed to the French Court of Henry IV as Ambassador.